cs1302uga/cs1302-ce02/README.md

 ### Checkpoint 1 Steps

-1. In your home directory on nike create the subdirectory structure seen below.
+1. In your home directory on Odin create the subdirectory structure seen below.
 What single command can be used to create all of these directories at once?

    ```